 Fertilized eggs have an oval shape and vary from greenish to yellowish in color.
 The egg size is rather large, with an average length of 1.19 mm.
-Thin ribbon-like filament binds the eggs in grape-like bunches and attached them to the female’s pleopod.
+A thin ribbon-like filament binds the eggs in grape-like bunches and attached them to the female’s pleopod.
 It is almost impossible to distinguish the membrane since it is very thin and transparent.

 Eggs development of the Red cherry shrimp